 You'll likely end up spending more time in Bodie than you expected.
 The elevation makes it dry, and you'll get thirsty.
 You can buy bottled water at the museum, but no food is available.

 Bodie is at 8,375 feet elevation.
 Because of its altitude and desert location, the air in Bodie, California is exceptionally dry, and sunburn risk is high.
-Find out what you should do before you go to the mountains to stay comfortable.

 What You Need to Know About Going

 The state park is open daily, but hours vary by season.
 Bodie is accessible only by over-snow vehicles in winter.
 The park charges an entrance fee.
 If

 If you want to take a tour, head for the museum right away when you arrive to sign up